MariSayo/MariSayo/README.md

 - 🌱 I'm currently learning: **How to make my own API's**
 - 🤔 I’m looking for help with: **discussion about what the greatest User needs currently are**
 - 💬 Ask me about: **The role and importance of the User in any software project**
-- ⚡ Fun fact: **Formerly worked as a Specialist Notetaker meaning accessibility is my focus.
+- ⚡ Fun fact: **Formerly worked as a Specialist Notetaker meaning accessibility is my focus**

  **<h3 align="left">Skills</h3>**